reinterpretcat/vrp/doc/src/concepts/pragmatic/problem/jobs.md

 ## Examples

-Please refer to [multi jobs example](../../../examples/pragmatic/multi-jobs.md) to see how to specify problem with multiple pickups and deliveries and for [simple jobs example](../../../examples/pragmatic/simple-jobs.md) to see simple case.
+Please refer to [basic job usage examples](../../../examples/pragmatic/basics/job-types.md) to see how to specify problem with different job types.